 - The forecast shows significant growth due to large step loads.
-There is significant uncertainty associated with large step loads, including whether projects will come to fruition and their timelines, or whether new projects will be proposed and what their potential energy needs will be. - The forecast reflects demand from large step loads assessed by the IESO for certainty, e.g., projects that are known with certainty, have been announced, or have submitted a System Impact Assessment. - The IESO is aware of numerous potentially upcoming projects that could significantly increase total demand.
-As these projects firm up, they will be evaluated and incorporated in future APO demand forecasts.
+There is significant uncertainty associated with large step loads, including whether projects will come to fruition and their timelines, or whether new projects will be proposed and what their potential energy needs will be. - The forecast will reflect demand from large step loads assessed by the IESO for certainty, e.g., projects that are known with certainty, have been announced, or have submitted a System Impact Assessment.
+This demand is referred to as "Included Demand" in the chart. - Total demand associated with all potential projects is significantly higher.
+In the chart, "Proposed Demand" represents all demand submitted by proponents via different channels, such as MEDJCT or Hydro One.